Axsome Therapeutics: Sliding Share Price And FDA Approvals Highlight Gains (NASDAQ:AXSM)

 However, the recent insider trading activity suggests otherwise.
 Despite the share price decline, there has been no insider buying this year in Axsome with September 2019 being the latest month to see a buying transaction.
 The stock has risen more than three-fold since then, and the insiders may be looking for a better entry point as the rival candidates advance in trials impacting Axsome's share price.

-In February 2020, backed by a Phase 3 trial involving 1,798 patients, Biohaven Pharmaceutical (BHVN) won the FDA approval for rimegepant, an oral quick-dissolve drug for the acute treatment of migraine.
-Even though it provides an alternative treatment option for migraine patients, 70% of whom are dissatisfied with their current treatment, AXS-07 has superior efficacy as per the top-line data from Axsome’s MOMENTUM study, a Phase 3 trial involving 1,594 patients that concluded late last year.
-For the co-primary endpoints, both Phase 3 trials measured the percentage of patients having the pain freedom and the freedom from MBS (most bothersome symptom) at two hours after the dosing.
-While 19.9% and 36.9% of patients treated with AXS-07 were pain-free and had freedom from MBS, rimegepant relieved the pain and MBS in only 21.0% and 35.0% patients, respectively.
+In February 2020, backed by a Phase 3 trial of 1,798 patients, Biohaven Pharmaceutical (BHVN) won the FDA approval for rimegepant, an oral quick-dissolve drug for the acute treatment of migraine.
+Even though it provides an alternative treatment option for migraine patients, 70% of whom are dissatisfied with their current treatment, AXS-07 has superior efficacy as per the top-line data from Axsome's INTERCEPT study, a Phase 3 trial of 302 patients that concluded last April.
+For the co-primary endpoints, both trials measured the percentage of patients having the pain freedom and the freedom from MBS (most bothersome symptom) at two hours after the dosing.
+While 32.6% and 43.9% of patients treated with AXS-07 were pain-free and had freedom from MBS, rimegepant relieved the pain and MBS in only 21.0% and 35.0% patients, respectively.
 Meanwhile, Satsuma Pharmaceuticals, Inc. (STSA) is advancing a Phase 3 clinical trial for STS10, a nasal powder for the acute treatment of migraine, and the top-line data of the trial is expected in H2 2020.

 However, in the MDD space, the competition remains weak.
 SAGE-217, a GABA modulator from Sage Therapeutics, Inc. (SAGE), has failed to meet the primary endpoint in a Phase 3 trial.
 However, the company has planned more clinical trials for the drug with the top-line data likely in 2021.
 Meanwhile, Marinus Pharmaceuticals, Inc. (MRNS) has put on hold its Phase 1 trial for ganaxolone, another GABA modulator under development for TRD.